indentapis/examples/webhooks/pull/terraform-aws-custom-pull-webhook/readme.md

 Deploy it to the cloud with [Terraform](https://terraform.io) ([Documentation](https://terraform.io/docs/)) and [AWS Lambda](https://aws.amazon.com/lambda/).

-This will take a few minutes to run the first time as Terraform sets up the resources in the AWS Account.
-You should see an output similar to below:

 ```bash
 $ npm run deploy:all
 ```

+This will take a few minutes to run the first time as Terraform sets up the resources in the AWS Account.

-## About Example
+### About Example

 This is a simple example showing how to use [Terraform](https://terraform.io) to deploy a function that can pull updates about custom resources programatically.